talkingstove/babyreactredux/README.md

 To get started, run `npm install`

-To make changes, edit files in src folder, then run `sh local-build.sh`
+To make changes, edit files in src folder, then run `npm run build` (This should work cross-platform, but hasn't actually been tested on Windows yet)

 To run server, cd to server folder and run `node index.js`.
 Site will be available on http://localhost:3001/